Program Mission Statement

 The Dietetic Internship is a graduate-level supervised practice program for students who would like to become registered dietitians.
 It is a full time non degree program with a community emphasis.

-To be eligible for the internship, you must have both completed a bachelor's degree and have a verification statement from a ACEND-accredited Didactic Program in Dietetics.
+To be eligible for the internship, you must have both completed a bachelor's degree and have a verification statement from an ACEND-accredited Didactic Program in Dietetics.
 Our department does not offer the courses that may be required to obtain this verification statement.
-If you are interested in the internship but have not majored in nutrition in college, you will need to take additional undergraduate nutrition courses and should email the Dietetic Internship Director, Marsha Piacun at firstname.lastname@example.org.
+If you are interested in the internship but have not majored in nutrition in college, you will need to take additional undergraduate nutrition courses and should email the Dietetic Internship Director, Marsha Piacun at email@example.com.

 The Dietetic Internship is a program with open admission and will accept an application from any student who has completed a bachelor's degree from an accredited university and has completed the DPD curriculum requirements.
 Tulane University's Dietetic Internship is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 S. Riverside Plaza, Suite 2000 Chicago, IL 60606, (312)-899-0040 extension 5400.